kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 -->

 Currently, `PersistentVolume.spec.nodeAffinity` is set at creation time and cannot be changed.
-But user may modify the volume to taking advantage of new features provided by the storage provider, or accommodate to the changes of business requirements.
+But a user may modify the volume to take advantage of new features provided by the storage provider, or accommodate the changes of business requirements.
-These modification can be expressed by `VolumeAttributesClass` in Kubernetes.
+These modifications can be expressed by `VolumeAttributesClass` in Kubernetes.
-But sometimes, A modification to volume comes with change to its accessibility, such as:
+But sometimes, a modification to a volume comes with a change to its accessibility, such as:
 1. migration of data from one zone to regional storage;
 2. enabling features that is not supported by all the client nodes.